superhenryman/superhenryman/README.md

 ## Hi there 👋

-My name is superhenryman(atleast my online nickname), I'd say I'm good at python for a 13 year old.
+My name is superhenryman(atleast my online nickname).

 I code because I simply have nothing better to do and I'm just that addicted to coding :/